RohanAlexander/doss_toolkit_book/docs/068-he_was_a_d8er_boi-more_on_strings.md

 # The input for pattern here essentially means "M5S followed by any combination of the format number-letter-number"
 ```

-We now have a vector containing only the postal codes of interest, and we could manipulate it further to remove the NA's if desired.
+We now have a vector containing only the postal codes of interest.
 Now suppose we actually wanted to remove these postal codes from the original data.
 This is where we could use `str_remove()`.

 ```r